Gregwar/fatcat/README.md

 ![fatcat](docs/fatcat.jpg)

-This tool is designed to manipulate FAT32 filesystems, in order to explore, extract, repair, recover and forensic them.
+This tool is designed to manipulate FAT filesystems, in order to explore, extract, repair, recover and forensic them.
+It currently supports FAT12, FAT16 and FAT32.

 [Tutorials & examples](docs/index.md)